 Clearly, your clients just want to be in the loop on their law-related matters.
 We’ve listed a few ways to help ease the communication frustrations below.

 Use your support staff.

-Clients don’t always need to speak with the attorney.
+Clients don’t always need to speak with an attorney.
 Oftentimes, they just want to know a status update.
 This is a great opportunity to have your receptionist return the call and provide a quick update such as, “We have not heard back yet, but expect to have a reply within four weeks.
 We will call you as soon as we receive an update.”

 Protect your time.

 Your time is precious.
 Don’t get bogged down by stacks of phone messages!
 Have your receptionist set up return calls.
-Many of our clients use a time blocking system and return calls during a specific block of time each day.
+Many of our clients use a time-blocking system and return calls during a specific block of time each day.

 - Tip: Use a timer at meetings.
 Let clients know that out of respect for their time and your schedule, you will be setting a timer up to avoid accidentally running over.
 This sets the tone with the client that your time is also valuable.
 The meeting will start and end on time, saving you from time vampires.

 If you are unable to promptly return a call, let the client know when they can expect a return call, then follow up on time as promised.